T3th/dhbzmcjn/vwlspixq.md

 - Insider threat investigations
 - Vulnerability Disclosures

-The culture at Jagex has allowed me to get involved in projects which interested me and I wanted to develop in.
-It was no surprise that security would be one of those.
+The culture at Jagex has allowed me to stretch beyond what was strictly my role and develop my skills.
 I've always been passionate about not just delivering something but in its whole life cycle, the risks it presents, how they can be mitigated, monitored and alerted on.
-Actually being asked to focus on that the last few years has allowed me to learn and put that learning straight into practice.
+Actually being asked to focus on that the last few years has allowed me to learn about security frameworks and compliance standards that can help engineers deliver consistent verifiable implementations and put that learning straight into practice.
 What was more of a surprise to me was to find I was interested in how work gets done.
 Jagex has undergone an "agile transformation" which has in some areas been a paper exercise or source of frustration but it has given me the opportunity to work with some really good agile delivery coaches and project managers.
-The skills I've learned from them have helped me contribute meaningfully to the evolution of working practices in the IT department and I'm excited about using and growing them.
+The skills I've learned from them have helped me contribute meaningfully to the evolution of working practices in the IT department and I'm excited about using and growing those skills  in the future.

 ### IT Technician | Grosvenor Grammar School 2004 - 2014